 A Beginner's Guide to Backcountry Touring

 Backcountry skiing or splitboarding is an exciting next step for powder-chasers that crave first tracks and wild mountain air.
-Before you head out, there are a few things you need to know to ensure an enjoyable and safe ride in the backcountry.
+But before you head out, there are a few things you need to know to ensure an enjoyable and safe ride in the backcountry.

 Safety equipment is essential and non-negotiable.
 Every member of your party will need to bring each of these items into the backcountry, as well as be confident in using them:

-- A transceiver.
-This beacon emits a distress signal that rescue teams will receive to find you in an emergency.
+A transceiver.
+A transceiver, also known as a beacon, emits a distress signal that rescue teams will receive to find you in an emergency.

 Take a practice run at your local resort before heading into the backcountry.